Abhinandan-Khurana/Network_Scanner/README.md

 <hr><br>

-### NOTE: It will work both with python2 and python3.
+### NOTE: It will work with both, python2 and python3.
 You just need to install scapy module for both.
 ### Installation for scapy -->
 <code>pip install scapy</code>